cycle/docs/annotated/entity.md

 # Annotated Entities
-Annotated entities extension is capable of indexing any domain entity in your project.
-To indicate that class must be treated as a domain entity make sure to add `@Entity` annotation to the DocComment.
+The annotated entities extension is capable of indexing any domain entity in your project.
+To indicate that the class must be treated as a domain entity make sure to add the `@Entity` annotation to the DocComment.

 ```php
 use Cycle\Annotated\Annotation\Entity;